wh33les/codingblog/_posts/2023-04-01-Machine-Learning-PCA-I.md

 ---
 layout: post
-title: Machine learning&#58; PCA I
+title: Machine learning&#58; PCA I.
 ---
 PCA stands for Principal Component Analysis.
 It's what's called an _unsupervised learning_ algorithm and it's a (clever!) way of reducing the number of dimensions in a data set.
 As a bonus, it reveals correlations between features.